San Carlos Cathedral (Negros Occidental): History

-Under the helm of Fr.
-Leoncio Reta in 1928, the groundbreaking was held and the construction of the church of San Carlos was begun.
-Lack of funds, however, became the reason of the delay of the construction of the solid foundation and a few meters of the walls.
+The groundbreaking and construction of the church of San Carlos begun under the leadership of Fr.
+Leoncio Reta in 1928.
+Lack of funds, however, caused delay in the construction of the solid foundation and a few meters of the walls.
 Fr.
 Manuel Gomara wanted no more delay in the construction of the church and so in May 1935, he sought the help of the hacenderos of San Carlos: the Gamboas, Broces, Llantadas, and the Menchacas.
-Don Julio Ledesma eventually donated ₱20,000 pesos for the construction project after the initial ₱12,000 peso budget was deemed insufficient.
+Don Julio Ledesma eventually donated ₱20,000 for the construction project after the initial ₱12,000 budget was deemed insufficient.
 The construction of the church thereafter resumed.
 Dr. Cerada drew the blueprint of the church, and its construction was supervised by architect Angel Locsin Yulo.
 The finished church was consecrated and inaugurated on Saint Charles Borromeo's feast day in 1935.
 It is 51 m long and 22 m wide, and was built in eclectic style, comprising Gothic, Byzantine and Romanesque architectural features.